ainsleys/derivadex-api-docs/source/includes/main.md

 }
 ```

-You can subscribe to updates to the mark price for any given market with the `MarkPriceUpdate` event.
+You can subscribe to updates to the price checkpoint (and thus, the mark price) for any given market with the `MarkPriceUpdate` event.
 The mark price is an important concept on DerivaDEX as it is the price at which positions are marked when displaying unrealized PNL.
 Consequently, the mark price helps determine a strategy's margin fraction, thereby triggering liquidations when appropriate.
 The mark price is computed based on a 30s exponential moving average (often referred to as a 30s EMA) of the spread between the underlying price (a composite of several spot price feeds for the underlying asset) and the DerivaDEX order book itself.
+The mark price can be computed as follows: `mark_price = index_price + ema`.

-Upon subscription, you will receive a `Partial` back, containing a mark price snapshot at that moment in time.
+Upon subscription, you will receive a `Partial` back, containing a price checkpoint at that moment in time.
 From then on, you will receive streaming/incremental `Update` messages as appropriate.

 For the response, an array of updates per symbol is emitted, with each update defined as follows:

 type | field | description
 -----|----- | ---------------------
-timestamp_s  | createdAt | Timestamp of original mark price entry
+timestamp_s  | createdAt | Timestamp of original price checkpoint entry
-timestamp_s  | updatedAt | Timestamp of mark price update
+timestamp_s  | updatedAt | Timestamp of price checkpoint update
+decimal_s | indexPrice | Composite index price
-decimal_s | price | Mark price for the market
+decimal_s | ema | Exponential moving average of the premium rate (essentially adjusting for the difference
+between the composite index price and the DerivaDEX derivative product's order book)
 string  | symbol | Market subscribed to

 # Validation

-TBD
+## Order notional

+You will not be able to place orders exceeding $1,000,000 in notional.
+The notional value of an order
+is computed as follows: `notional = order_amount * mark_price`.

+## OMF < IMF

+You will not be able to place orders if the resulting open margin fraction (OMF) would become less
+than the initial margin fraction (IMF).

+## Max taker price deviation

+You will not be able to place a limit order at a price more than 2% through the best level on the other side of the
+book.
+In other words, you cannot place a limit buy order at a price greater than 2% higher than the lowest available offer.
+Conversely, you cannot place a limit sell order at a price less than 2% lower than the highest available bid.
+If there
+is no liquidity on the other side of the book, the mark price is used instead.

+## Self-match prevention

+You will not be able to trade against yourself.
+Although this is technically not an API validation, it is worth mentioning here
+regardless.
+The self-match rules are such that the remainder of the incoming order will be canceled if it were to self-match.

 # Rate limits